2020 Memphis 901 FC season

-The 2020 Memphis 901 FC season is the second season for Memphis 901 FC in the USL Championship (USL-C), the second-tier professional soccer league in the United States and Canada.
-This article covers the period from November 18, 2019, the day after the 2019 USL-C Playoff Final, to the conclusion of the 2020 USL-C Playoff Final, scheduled for November 12–16, 2020.
+The 2020 Memphis 901 FC season was the second season for Memphis 901 FC in the USL Championship (USLC), the second-tier professional soccer league in the United States and Canada.
+The regular season was originally scheduled to be played between March 6 and October 17 with a 10-team playoff between October 21 and November 16.
+USL suspended operations on March 12 due to the COVID-19 pandemic and resumed in a limited capacity on July 11; the regular season was shortened to 16 matches and played in regional groups.

 Season in review

 Background, off-season and pre-season

 Memphis finished their inaugural season of 2019 in 15th place among the 18-team eastern conference, five spots below the playoff positions, although they did enter the final week of the regular season with a mathematical chance of making the playoffs.
 The club announced in November that nine players, mostly starters, from the inaugural season would be retained for the 2020 campaign.
 In January, the club announced that minority owner Tim Howard would be taking on the role of Sporting Director.
 Beginning in mid-January, the club announced several player signings: defenders Zach Carroll and Mark Segbers, midfielders Rafael Mentzingen, Michael Reed, and Jean-Christophe Koffi, UK League One-experienced winger Keanu Marsh-Brown, and goalkeeper Jimmy Hague.
 In early February, the club announced their pre-season schedule, with exhibitions scheduled against clubs from the USL Championship and League One, as well as NCAA Divisions I and III.

 The club began its preseason campaign by dropping a match 2–1 away to Saint Louis FC on February 8.
 The second preseason match on February 22 produced a 3–1 win over USL League One side Forward Madison.
 The preseason campaign was finished on February 29 with a 1–0 win against the NCCA D-I University of Memphis men's team.

 On March 4, in the run-up to the season opener, the club announced that minority owner and sporting director Tim Howard was coming out of retirement to play in goal.